Check out this great video

 It is my wish to contribute financially and as a mentor, in inspiring a young musician who has the passion and dedication to discover the richness that a music education and career can provide.
 It is my wish that this scholarship will also address the gender and racial imbalance within the music industry, and help young women to overcome some of the socio-economic barriers I faced growing up.

-A fundraiser took place on July, 27, 2021 at Museum Hill Cafe., Santa Fe New Mexico.
+Our launch party fundraiser took place on July, 27, 2021 at Museum Hill Cafe., Santa Fe New Mexico.
 5:00 - 8:00 PM.
 A great success and our heartfelt gratitude to all who attended and donated!

-Nacha Mendez - Executive Director
+Nacha Mendez - Founder

 The Nacha Mendez Music Scholarship for New Mexican Girls of Color is a 501c3 nonprofit organization in accordance with the standards and regulations of the IRS.
-As such, donations to the scholarship fund are tax deductible.
+As such, donations to the scholarship fund are tax deductible.Our 501c3 non-profit foundation is entirely staffed by volunteers and funded by independent donors.
+Your tax deductible support is an invaluable vote of confidence that promotes access to musical opportunities for girls and gender expansive youth of color in New Mexico.
+Every contribution extends far beyond the tangible.
+Thank you for dreaming this dream with us.

 For more information please write to: nachamendezscholarship21@gmail.com